Starting the Body Program

 If you’re prescribed a branded GLP-1 (like Ozempic, Zepbound, Wegovy, or Saxenda), we’ll send your prescription to your preferred pharmacy and they’ll confirm that there’s medication in stock.
 If your pharmacy doesn’t have supply, they’ll add you to a waitlist for when medication becomes available.

-Due to nationwide medication shortages, patients prescribed Wegovy and Zepbound are often having trouble filling their prescriptions.
+Due to nationwide medication shortages or variability in local supply, patients prescribed Wegovy or Zepbound may have trouble filling their prescriptions.

 To help you get medication faster, we've expanded our medication offerings in some states to include compounded semaglutide, which contains the same active ingredient as Ozempic and Wegovy.
-If prescribed, it will be shipped to you within 1-4 days.
+If prescribed, the medication will be shipped to you within 1-4 days.

-If you’re interested in compounded semaglutide, send your provider a message in your Ro account chat.
+If you’re interested in compounded GLP-1s, send your provider a message in your Ro account chat.

 The medication should arrive in the mail looking clear and colorless.
 No part of it should be frozen or crystallized, even in winter.